Highly Successful People Don't Decide Between Yes and No

 For example, I was invited to participate in a big game fishing tournament off the coast of Cabo San Lucas where prizes are awarded for catching giant marlin and sailfish and the profits are used to fund cancer research.
 The catch is that I am not a fisherman.
 Plus, the trip would be expensive and I'd have to take a lot of time off from work.
 But when I thought about whether I wanted to accept the invite, I quickly arrived at - Hell yeah I want to do this!
 Who wouldn't want to catch a giant Marlin (at least once in life)?
 I was so energized by the idea of the trip, the decision was an easy one.

 Contrast this with another decision I made before I read Tim's book.
 I had been asked to accept a leadership position at a non-profit that I like.
 I was really lukewarm about taking on that level of commitment, but I really respected the people who were asking me to take on the new role.
 So, as I debated whether to accept the offer and I ultimately accepted.
 Big mistake.

 While I served my role as promised, it hasn't been a very fulfilling experience for me because I was never 100% excited about it.
 I just wasn't great at it and feel like it has sapped me of energy instead of creating it within me.
 I was not the best version of myself.
-But my term came up and I was asked to stay on for another year in the same position.
+But when my term came up, I was asked to stay on for another year in the same position.
 I bet you can guess what my answer will be: No!
-While I hated to leave an organization I love, I had an immediate increase in energy when I decided.
+While I hated to leave an organization I love, I had an immediate increase in energy when I decided to leave it.

 While the concept of saying no to anything that doesn't qualify as a Hell yeah! decision may seem simple - it's also profound.
 Think about someone who is debating whether they should spend the rest of their life married to someone else.
 Do you think they should say yes to someone that even gives them a pause of doubt versus a Hell yeah!
 I want to marry you?